caoccao/swc4j/docs/transpile.md

 Should JSX be precompiled into static strings that need to be concatenated with dynamic content.
 Defaults to `false`, mutually exclusive with `transform_jsx`.

+### Precompile JSX Dynamic Props

+List of properties/attributes that should always be treated as dynamic.

 ### Precompile JSX Skip Elements

 List of elements that should not be precompiled when the JSX precompile transform is used.